gruntwork-io/docs/_docs-sources/guides/style/markdown-style-guide.md

 <!--

-NOTE TO EDITORS: some of the code-fenced examples in this document omit the `markdown` language declaration.
-This is done purposefully to avoid auto-formatting by IDEs of examples by specifically intended to demonstrate incorrect Markdown syntax.
+NOTE TO EDITORS: Some of the code-fenced examples in this document specify `plain` instead of `markdown` as the language.
+This is done purposefully to avoid auto-formatting by IDEs of examples intended to demonstrate incorrect Markdown syntax.

+(`plain` is not a supported language and has no effect other than to signify in context that it's an explicit choice rather than an error of omission.)

 -->